Ben-Mullins/Server-Manager/README.md

 1. Allow professors to easily manage which docker containers (student projects) are running and how many resources each one takes
 2. Allow students to upload a container, have a professor approve it, and have their project hosted with just a few button clicks

-The Server Manager project is not running in a docker container.
-It is running at `LUKE NEEDS TO INSERT THE FILE PATH HERE********************`.
-It will be using a Microsoft SQL database to manage which containers are being run as well as help keep track of stats on the container (resource usage over time, technologies used, who owns the project mainly.
-The docker api can supply a lot of info on the state of the container like uptime and instantaneous resource usage)
+The Server Manager Tracking Web Application is not running in a docker container.
+The project is located in the following locations:

+- All source files are located in `/opt/Tracker/Server-Manager/`, this folder contains the clone of this repository.
+- Published files are located in `/opt/Tracker/Server-Tracker/`
+- The application is being run with a linux service at `/etc/systemd/system/tracker-app.service`

+The aplication makes use of a Microsoft SQL database located on the server, which is used to keep track, of projects and the technology they use, this data is manually entered.
+You can associate each project with a docker container using it's id, and by using the docker API, you can get information about each container, like it's state and uptime, and although not currently implemented, you can also use the api to allow the application to track resource usage, activate and deactivate containers, etc.

-<bold>You will need to ask Brad to create a user with root privileges for each of you on the server this project is hosted on.</bold>
+**You will need to ask Brad to create a user with root privileges for each of you on the server this project is hosted on.**

 ## Setting Up and Configuring A New Project